Tracardi/documentation/docs/docs/qa/what_is_the_difference_between_os_and_commercial.md

 Tracardi’s commercial version provides an extensive range of features designed to enhance customer journey automation and streamline business operations.
 From simplified configuration to advanced time-based event handling, additional event collectors, and a wide array of action plugins, businesses can harness the power of Tracardi to deliver personalized, targeted experiences to their customers.
-With intelligent profile merging, retroactive data processing, and enhanced user experience through UIX widgets, Tracardi’s commercial version empowers businesses to optimize their workflows, gain deeper insights into customer behavior, and drive meaningful engagement.
+With intelligent profile merging, and enhanced user experience through UIX widgets, Tracardi’s commercial version empowers businesses to optimize their workflows, gain deeper insights into customer behavior, and drive meaningful engagement.
 By leveraging these enhanced features, businesses can elevate their customer journey automation strategies and achieve superior results in today’s